Robert-K/gpu-particles/README.md

 - [ ] Implement other rendering methods (Mesh)
 - [ ] Implement other Emission Shapes
 - [ ] Implement 'Direction Types' for all Emission Shapes
-- [ ] Use DrawProcedural for draw calls

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.